turbot/tailpipe-plugin-azure/README.md

 | Microsoft.Sql/servers/databases                           | Microsoft.Sql/servers/databases/read                             | 20              |
 | MICROSOFT.CDN/profiles                                    | Microsoft.Resourcehealth/healthevent/Activated/action            | 18              |
 +-----------------------------------------------------------+------------------------------------------------------------------+-----------------+
 ```

 ## Detections as Code with Powerpipe

 Pre-built dashboards and detections for the Azure plugin are available in [Powerpipe](https://powerpipe.io) mods, helping you monitor and analyze activity across your Azure subscriptions.

-For example, the [Azure Activity Log Detections mod](https://hub.powerpipe.io/mods/turbot/tailpipe-mod-azure-activity-log-detections) scans your Activity logs for anomalies, such as a SQL Server firewall rule getting updated or a change in your Virtual Network infrastructure.
+For example, the [Azure Activity Log Detections mod](https://hub.powerpipe.io/mods/turbot/tailpipe-mod-azure-activity-log-detections) scans your activity logs for anomalies, such as a SQL server firewall rule getting updated or a change in your virtual networks.

 Dashboards and detections are [open source](https://github.com/topics/tailpipe-mod), allowing easy customization and collaboration.